hervelao/bakery-products/models/train/template/about.md

 ## package

-`Makefile` allows you to launch several tasks (listed below) in order to setup your local environment and train locally or on gcp
+`Makefile` allows you to launch several tasks (listed below) in order to setup your local environment, train locally or on gcp, and make a prediction using a trained model on gcp

 `req.py` is used by the `pip_install_reqs` task in order to extract `REQUIRED_PACKAGES` from `Model/conf.py` (using a single file limits the risk that the environment is not the same locally and on gcp)